bitbydat/Self-Balancing-Car/README.md

 - The Timer interrupt sets the IsMeasureDue flag, allowing readings the MPU6050 sensor at precise 5ms intervals.
 - The EXTI interrupt is used to update the state of buttons that control the vehicle.</p>

-Within the super loop, the program continuously cycles through a set of functions:
+In the super loop, the program continuously cycles through a set of functions:
 - Update the control flags associated with button inputs
 - Process Bluetooth commands, converting them into values, which are used as PID controller 2's inputs to calculate motor PWM values.
 - Data is read from the MPU6050 using I2C.
 The tilt angle is calculated using both accelerometer and gyroscope data.
 A Kalman filter is appllied to minimize noise and improve data stability.